spencech/ems-web-app-breakpoint-detection/README.md

 Find a [working example of this component here](https://ems-web-app.educationalmediasolutions.com).

-This component includes a component and service that can be used to define and listen for breakpoint events (i.e., when a user resizes their window/view portal across one or more thresholds).
+This package includes a component and service that can be used to define and listen for breakpoint events (i.e., when a user resizes their window/view portal across one or more thresholds).

 **Note:** The service observable fires **only** on breakpoint change, not on every viewport resize event.